T-ara: Philanthropy

 On December 22, 2009, T-ara announced that they donated 100 boxes of ramen purchased with their CF appearance fee and 50 packs of toilet paper recently received as a gift from a toilet paper company to JTS, a private international organization for hunger disease literacy.
 In January 2010, T-ara donated (~$10,000) to Haiti victims after the earthquake disaster.
 T-ara used all their variety program fees for the donation.
-In addition, T-ara held a fundraising event in the Jamsil Gymnasium in Seoul along with other artists like SG Wannabe.
+In addition, T-ara held a fundraising event in the Jamsil Arena, in Seoul, along with other artists like SG Wannabe.
 The said event was in hopes of gathering a larger amount of money from stars.
 Producers from several other companies also attended the event.
 In June, 2010, Core Contents Media revealed that all proceeds from all of T-ara's World Cup-related products sold on their online shopping mall "T-ara Dotcom" will be donated in support of catering establishments in undeveloped areas of Africa.

-On March 11, 2012, T-ara announced through their company's representative that they donated all their profits from their latest Japanese single Roly Poly to the victims of the Fukushima nuclear power plant accident.
-In May of the same year, In May 2012, Soyeon represented T-ara and attended public interest agreement ceremony to sign an agreement with TTOMA, a drinks brand for which T-ara was a model for.
+On March 11, 2012, T-ara announced through their company's representative that they donated all their profits from their latest Japanese single "Roly Poly" to the victims of the Fukushima nuclear power plant accident.
+In May of the same year, Soyeon represented T-ara and attended the public interest agreement ceremony to sign an agreement with TTOMA, a drinks brand for which T-ara was a model for.
 Subsequently, a portion of proceeds from T-ara's personalized drinks with the brand will be donated to the Fruit of Love Foundation.
-In October of the same year, T-ara donated part of their performance fee to a local Korean school in Malayasia.
+In October of the same year, T-ara donated part of their performance fee to a local Korean school in Malaysia.
 In July, T-ara donated 0.73 tons of rice received ahead of their first fan meeting in Korea to underprivileged children and other neighbors in need.